alvachien/achihui/docs/filter-dialog-generic-design.md

 - **Submit (OK)** → `afterClosed()` emits `{ root }` → the page stores
   `result.root` as the active filter and refetches/re-derives the list.
-  An empty tree is a legitimate Submit and means *match-all* (cleared filter).
+  The root is a `FilterRoot`: a **bare condition** for a single-condition filter (case 1, via `Simplify`) or a definition for a group tree (case 2).
+  The empty tree (case 0) is **not** a legitimate Submit — clearing the filter is the page's Clear Filter button, so the dialog never emits a match-all from inside itself.
 - **Cancel / backdrop / Esc** → emits `undefined` → the page leaves the
   previous filter untouched and does not reload.
 The dialog discards its copy.